rootstrap/blog/content/How to use Lottie Animations on SwiftUI.md

 ### Ready to go

 Done.
-You successfully created a `LottieView` with SwiftUI that can call any animation you want into your project and start playing it.
+You successfully created a `LottieView` with SwiftUI that can load any animation you want into your project and start playing it.
 Now you only need to call `LottieView(filename: YOUR_ANIMATION)` and you will see it.

 The final result is the following: